 1 Environmental problems relevant to the plan or programme; There are not considered to be any significant environmental problems which are specific to the area, above and beyond those considered and addressed in the Local Plan.
-The Neighbourhood Plan for Yaxham may include policies which provide additional environmental protection.
+The JNP may include policies which provide additional environmental protection.
 No The relevance of the plan or programme for the implementation of community legislation on the environment (e.g plans and programmes linked to waste management or water protection).
-The implementation of community legislation is unlikely to be significantly compromised by the Neighbourhood Plan for Yaxham.
-No (2) Characteristics of the ef fects and of the area likely to be affected, having regard, in pa rticular, to: The probability, duration, frequency, and reversibility of the effects; The Neighbourhood Plan for Yaxham is a long-term plan up to 2036.
-It does not seek to allocate sites for growth.
-No The cumulative nature of the effects; It is considered unlikely that the degree of development proposed through the Neighbourhood Plan when combined with the Core Strategy and the emerging Local Plan will introduce significant environmental effects.
-Whilst both documents are being written, the Local Plan will be subject to full SEA and Habitats Regulations.
+The implementation of community legislation is unlikely to be significantly compromised by the JNP.
+No (2) Characteristics of the ef fects and of the area likely to be affected, having regard, in pa rticular, to: The probability, duration, frequency, and reversibility of the effects; The JNP is a long-term plan up to 2036.
+It does not necessarily seek to allocate sites for growth.
+However, potential for additional residential development opportunities are likely in relation to a proposed Brettenham Settlement boundary and for the development of further Alms houses through an exceptions policy which would introduce further housing development opportunities.
+There are also proposals for the location of education and care facilities that have the potential for effects.
+Such policies would have a very high probability of residential development which would have potential permanent effects.
+Yes The cumulative nature of the effects; It is considered unlikely that the degree of development proposed through the Neighbourhood Plan in combination with the Core Strategy and the emerging Local Plan will introduce significant environmental effects.
+Whilst both documents are being written, the Local Plan will be subject to full SEA and Habitats Regulations Assessment.
 A Sustainability Appraisal is recommended as part of the Neighbourhood Plan process.
 No The transboundary nature of the effects; The impacts beyond the parish are unlikely to be significant.
-No The risks to human health or the environment (e.g. due to accidents); The Neighbourhood Plan for Yaxham is unlikely to produce any significant effects.
 No

-The magnitude and spatial extent of the effects (geographical area and size of the population likely to be affected); The Neighbourhood Plan covers the parished area of Yaxham and approximately a population of 776 (Census 2011).
+The risks to human health or the environment (e.g. due to accidents); The JNP is unlikely to produce any significant effects.
+No The magnitude and spatial extent of the effects (geographical area and size of the population likely to be affected); The Neighbourhood Plan covers the parishes of Croxton, Brettenham and Kilverstone with a population of 1,000 (Census 2011).
 The spatial extent and the magnitude of the population affected are not considered significant for the purpose of the SEA.
 No The value and vulnerability of the area likely to be affected due to: i) Special natural characteristics or cultural heritage; i) The Neighbourhood Plan area and adjacent areas contain a number of environmental designations.
 The Neighbourhood Plan will however conform to the Local Plan, which provides protection to these environmental characteristics to ensure that they are not vulnerable to significant impacts from development.
-No ii)Exceeded environmental quality standards or limit values iii)Intensive land use ii) The Neighbourhood Plan is unlikely to result in exceedance of environmental quality standards, such as those relating to air, water, and soil quality. iii) The Neighbourhood Plan is unlikely to bring forward development of an extent that would result in a significant intensification of Local land Use.
-No No The effects on areas or landscapes which have a recognised national, Community or international protection status.
+However, there are potential effects from other policy proposals that are not covered in detail in the Local Plan.
+Yes ii)Exceeded environmental quality standards or limit values ii) The Neighbourhood Plan is unlikely to result in exceedance of environmental quality standards, such as those relating to air, water, and soil quality.
+No iii)Intensive land use iii) The Neighbourhood Plan is unlikely to bring forward development of an extent that would result in a significant intensification of Local land Use.
+No The effects on areas or landscapes which have a recognised national, Community or international protection status.
 The Neighbourhood Plan Area includes designations which reflect the cultural and heritage value of the area such as listed buildings and conservation area.
 The environmental effects on areas of biodiversity designations have been considered through the emerging Local Plan.
 No